RIPPLE’S SEVEN PILLARS

 Without economic independence, women are often trapped in unhealthy and abusive systems.
-Those who can earn an income have far more options to protect themselves and their children.
-Those who find a way to earn their own money not only lift their families, they also lift their communities and inspire other women entrepreneurs.
+Those who can earn an income have far more options to fortify themselves and their children.
+Individuals who find a way to earn their own money not only lift their families, but also their communities and other women entrepreneurs.

 Ripple’s Aid partners promote female entrepreneurship via micro-finance, vocational training, innovative marketing and women’s cooperatives.

 The solution to all these problems: